JustineCh/Employee_task_form.io/README.txt

+## To view the site go to: https://justinech.github.io/Employee_task_form.io/

 ## To use Sass:
 -- if using VS Code already, install extension "Live Sass Compiler" -- in the settings, add below: